vecin2/em_automation/README.md

 The following name and convention is used when writing tempaltes:
 - Template variables names follow snake case e.g "customer_name"
  - Context config variables, which are defined under `config/context_values.yaml` start with an underscore to distinguish them from template variables
- - Auxiliary variables are named as the variabled but prefixing two underscores.
-Auxili
+ - Internal variables are named as the variabled but prefixing two underscores.
+Internal variables are used when we want to prompt a var
 ```
 {% set __entity_display_name = entity_display_name
-								   | description("display_name")
 								   | default(default_display_name)%}
 ```